Panthays: Panthay rebellion

 According to Ming Guangshi's book Panthay History, the Panthay originate from the families of some loyal lieutenants of the self-proclaimed Sultan of Yunnan - the Hui General Du Wenxiu (杜文秀).
 These families fled to Wa State in northern Shan State after the failure of the Panthay Rebellion under the leadership of Ma Lin-Gi (馬靈驥).
 Ma Lin-Gi divorced his wife of surname Yuan and married a widow of surname Ting.
 They later had two sons, the elder named Mah Mei-Ting (馬美廷) born in 1878 and the second son named Mah Shen-Ting (馬陞廷) born in 1879.
 The older son later became the leader of the Panthay community in Myanmar.

-During early 19th century, the Hui Muslim and other minority peoples of Yunnan faced increased population pressures as a result of Han Chinese migration to the province.
+During the early 19th century, the Hui Muslim and other minority peoples of Yunnan faced increased population pressures as a result of Han Chinese migration to the province.
 Resentment against this development, coupled with mounting hostility towards Qing rule, led to the Panthay Rebellion in 1855.
 Muslim miners in the Jianshui region were the starting point of the rebellion.
 Within two years, the center of rebellion had spread to westwards under the leadership of Du Wenxiu.
 Du was a Hui born in Yongcheng.
 Du Wenxiu's father was a Han who converted to Islam.

 The unfavorable discrimination with which the Hui were treated was at the root of their rebellions.
 However, the revolt was not religious in nature, since the Muslims were joined by non-Muslim Shan and Kakhyen groups.
 In addition, loyalist Muslim forces helped Qing crush the rebel Muslims.

 For the next fifteen years, until the Qing reconquest, Dali remained the capital of the self-proclaimed Pingnan Kingdom, "Country of the peaceful South", proclaimed as an "Islamic Kingdom of Yunnan".
 Du erected a Forbidden City, wore Ming hanfu in repudiation of Qing authority, and adopted the Muslim name and title "Sultan Sulayman".
 The Sultanate, fashioned after those in the Middle East, survived in Yunnan for over ten years, reaching its heights in 1860.
 Panthay governorships were also created in a few important cities, such as Momein (Tengchong), close to the Burmese border town of Bhamo.